CheezyLeezy1/VirtualZooKeeper/README.md

 ## Virtual Zookeeper 🐫🦁🐒

-A Java program to simulate a virtual zoo with different animal habitats that can be viewed through a simple command-line interface.
+A Java program to simulate a virtual zoo with different animal habitats in ASCII Code that can be viewed through a simple command-line interface.

 ### Project Overview 🐾